Definition and Examples of Corporate Social Responsibility

 An example of a company's corporate social responsibility is Starbucks' commitment to global human rights.
 This commitment is spelled out in official corporate policy and includes compliance requirements across the firm's business units.
 From hiring to supply chain to the way the company works with its business partners, adhering to this social mission affects all levels of Starbucks' operations.

 Companies may create CSR programs that involve every part of their business and often have dedicated staff members and resources for CSR.

-CSR programs vary in scope, but a few common initiatives may include:
+CSR programs vary in scope, but a few examples might include:

-- Commitments to ensure diversity in the workforce across race, gender, and sexual orientation
+- Pledging to ensure diversity in the workforce

-In some cases, the positive financial impact is clear and logical.
-For example, a move to use renewable energy sources, such as solar panels, at corporate campuses might result in lower electricity costs over time.
-In fact, many studies suggest that there is a positive correlation between CSR programs and company profits.
+In some cases, the positive financial impact of CSR is clear.
+For example, a shift toward renewable energy sources, like solar panels at corporate campuses, might result in lower electricity costs over time.

-A report by IO Sustainability and Babson College’s Lewis Institute for Social Innovation reviewed hundreds of CSR program studies and found that they can have a strong positive impact on market value and overall brand reputation, while also reducing risk for the company.
-The report noted that CSR programs have the potential to:
+A report by Babson College reviewed hundreds of CSR program studies.
+The reviewers found that the programs can have a strong impact on a company's market value and brand and lower risk.
+The report's findings found that CSR programs have the potential to do the following:

 - Reduce systemic risk by up to 4%

 - Reduce the cost of debt by 40% or more